CarlosSilvaFortes/hrafn-annwn/PRESENTATION.md

 **What could governments add?**

-"Yes, you have permission to release what already runs"?
+"Yes, you have permission to use what's already open-source"?

 **What could investors add?**